-The initial consultation letter was sent to each of the eight Ecological Services Field Offices with jurisdiction encompassing the 15 parks.
-The request for consultation was in accordance with the ESA, Section 7, and the Migratory Bird Treaty.
-The Ohio Field Office provided an informal consultation with mitigations that were included in this IPMP/EA.
-All of the Field Offices with jurisdiction including a park were asked to consult.
+The initial consultation letter requesting External Scoping (informal consultation) was sent to each of the eight Ecological Services Field Offices with jurisdiction encompassing the 15 parks.
+The request for consultation was in accordance with the ESA § 7, and the Migratory Bird Treaty Act.
+The Ohio Field Office provided an informal consultation with recommended mitigations that were included in this IPMP/EA.